In the eyes of student loan lenders, some borrowers are far more profitable than others.

 Mistake #3: Borrowers Who Use Forbearances and Deferments

 Lenders like to portray a deferment or a forbearance as a favor that they extend to borrowers.
-Make no mistake, these moves are also an opportunity for the lender to make more money.
+Consumers should understand that these moves are also an opportunity for the lender to make more money.

 By not making payments, borrowers on forbearances and deferments allow their balance to grow.
 This means more interest to repay.
 The interest also compounds.
 That means the interest that doesn’t get paid this month generates even more interest next month.

 At some point, borrowers will have to enter repayment for the loan to be profitable, so lenders don’t let forbearances and deferments go on forever.
-However, for short periods of time, they are usually glad to let a borrower run up their balance.
+However, for short periods, they are usually glad to allow a borrower run up their balance.

 Mistake #4: Passing on Refinance Opportunities

-As students, we pose a much greater credit risk to lenders.
-We don’t have a job and we don’t have a degree.
+As students, we pose a substantial credit risk to lenders.
+We don’t have a job, and we don’t have a degree.
 These limitations mean higher interest rates.
 As graduates with a job, a degree, and a decent credit score, we are much less of a credit risk.

 Smart borrowers take advantage of their status as employed graduates and find lenders to refinance their student loans at a lower interest rate.
 These borrowers get the new lender to pay off their old loans in full and then repay the new lender according to more favorable terms.

-Lenders obviously prefer that their low-risk borrowers continue to repay their loans with high-risk interest rates.
+Lenders prefer that their low-risk borrowers continue to repay their loans with high-risk interest rates.